Free Health Screening

 Where can I have a free screening?

-The Miners Clinic of Colorado has appointments year-round at National Jewish Health in Denver.
+The Miners Clinic has appointments year-round at National Jewish Health in Denver.
 We also hold annual outreach clinics in partnership with local hospitals in Craig, Montrose, and Pueblo, Colorado; Page, Arizona and in Casper, Wyoming.

 Upcoming Clinic Dates